joelbloch/poc-k8s/app/k8s/azure/readme.md

 Navigate to the `\POC-K8S\azure-setup` and follow instructions listed in the readme.md.
 Don't fall into an infinite loop if you just did it though.

+## 2 - Deploy the POC Configuration files.

+1.1 - Use the Azure Cloud Shell Terminal Window on Azure you used to deploy Azure resources or 1.2 - Log on the Azure Portal and open a new Azure Cloud Shell Terminal Window.
+2 - Navigate to the `poc-k8s/az-setup` folder
+3 - Execute the script

 ## 2 - Build and Push Docker images

 The POC modules are located in the `\POC-k8s\app\modules` subfolders :